 The principal activity of the Company is investment holding.
-The principal activities of its subsidiaries are ship chartering and ship owning and the particulars of the principal subsidiaries are set out in note 44 to the consolidated financial statements.
+The principal activities of its subsidiaries are ship chartering and ship owning and the particulars of the principal subsidiaries are set out in note 42 to the consolidated financial statements.
 There were no significant changes in the nature of the Group's principal activities during the year.
-Further discussion and analysis as required by Schedule 5 to the Companies Ordinance, including a discussion of the principal risks and uncertainties facing by the Group and an indication of likely future developments in the Group's business and the key performance indicators, can be found in "Management Discussion and Analysis" on pages 55 to 68 and "Highlights" on pages 9 to 13 of this Annual Report.
-This discussion forms part of this Directors' Report.
+The business review of these activities and a discussion on the Group's future business development and analysis of the Group's performance during the year ended 31 December 2024 using key performance indicators as required by Schedule 5 to the Companies Ordinance (Chapter 622 of the Laws of Hong Kong) can be found in the Chairman Statement, Management Discussion and Analysis section, Environmental, Social and Governance Report, and Highlights section of this annual report.
+Description of the principal risks and uncertainties facing the Company can be found throughout this annual report.
+In addition, discussion on the Group's environmental policies and performance and the stakeholder relationships are contained in the Environmental, Social and Governance Report of this annual report.
+Compliance with relevant laws and regulations which have significant impact on the Group can be found throughout the annual report, in particular, the Corporate Governance Report.